0mWindyBug/0mWindyBug.github.io/_posts/2024-10-30-AudioGuard.md

 }
 ```

-## Diving deeper
+## More work to be done
-There's still more work to be done, since the ```IOCTL_KS_PROPERTY``` - ```KSSTATE_RUN``` is sent from the audio engine, we need to find another way to identify the audio recording process.
+Since the ```IOCTL_KS_PROPERTY``` - ```KSSTATE_RUN``` is sent from the audio engine, all requests seem as if they were originated from it.
+We need a to find  way to construct context and identify the recording process.
 Let's take a closer look at the subsystem's components, with our driver involved:
 <img src="{{ site.url }}{{ site.baseurl }}/images/AudioGuardFlow.png" alt="">

- let's take a look at sample code for using the ```IAudioClient``` interface to record input from a connected microphone and save it to a .wav file:
+The following is a sample code for using the ```IAudioClient``` interface to record input from a connected microphone and save it to a .wav file:
 ```cpp
     hr = CoInitializeEx(NULL, COINIT_SPEED_OVER_MEMORY);
     EXIT_ON_ERROR(hr)